circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ```
 version: 2.1

-build_and_push:
-    description: |
-      Build and deploy your application in a single job.
-    usage:
-      version: 2.1

 orbs:
-        cloudfoundry: circleci/cloudfoundry@1.0
+  cloudfoundry: circleci/cloudfoundry@x.y.z # Use the Cloud Foundry orb in your config

 workflows:
-        version: 2
   build-deploy:
     jobs:
       - cloudfoundry/push:
           appname: your-app
           org: your-org
           space: your-space
           build_steps:
             - run: # your build steps
             - run: # you can have more, too
           manifest: # path to manifest.yml file
           package: # path to application package
 ```
 If you would like more detailed information about various CloudFoundry orb examples that you can use in your configuration workflows, refer to the [CloudFoundry Orb](https://circleci.com/orbs/registry/orb/circleci/cloudfoundry) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).